WeAreProductive/drawing-DApp/README.md

 INFO:__main__:Sending finish
 ```

-After that, you can interact with the application normally [as explained above](#interacting-with-the-application). @TODO - check the link
+After that, you can interact with the application normally [as explained below](#interacting-with-the-application).

 ## For more information on how to work with Sunodo

 Check these links:
 - https://github.com/sunodo/sunodo
 - https://docs.sunodo.io/guide/running/running-application?fbclid=IwAR3OW0tUEVeB42FBnh-cjkYIOgdPDrG262HRT5bObXyaNXX-9fqQtZ0TSog
 - https://docs.sunodo.io

 ## Smart contracts.
 Building & Deploying.

 This dApp needs a smart contract to be able to mint NSTs from canvas drawings.

 ### Building the smart contract and deploying manually